 The Chester County Justice Center has 18 courtrooms and eight hearing rooms.
-Some, but not all, of these rooms are equipped with state of the art audio visual (AV) equipment for use during hearings, trials and other court proceedings.
-Other rooms are equipped with basic AV equipment, and a few other rooms share mobile AV equipment requiring advance reservations for use.
+Some, but not all, are equipped with state of the art audio visual (AV) equipment for use during hearings, trials and other court proceedings.
+Other rooms are equipped with basic AV equipment, and a few other rooms share mobile AV equipment requiring advance reservations.

-If you wish to reserve AV equipment for use during a court proceeding, you must complete the AV Request form at least 48 hours prior to your scheduled court date.
+If you wish to reserve AV equipment for use during a court proceeding, submit the AV Request form at least 48 hours prior to the scheduled court date.
 Please be aware that submitting a request does not guarantee use of equipment on the requested date.
 Someone will contact you via either email or phone shortly after receiving the request.

 There is no cost to use the audio/visual equipment.
 However, Chester County does not provide personnel to operate the equipment during a trial or court proceeding.
 Our staff will set up and test the equipment, and troubleshoot if needed, but will not remain in the Courtroom during the trial or hearing.

-No outside A/V equipment may be brought in for use without submitting the request form and meeting with the County’s A/V technician prior to the scheduled court date.
+Outside A/V equipment is may be brought in for use without submitting the request form and meeting with the County’s A/V technician prior to the scheduled court date.

 Typical Courtrooms have visual and audio presentation systems that include the following: